History of Hudson Dealerships

 Badger & Paquin, Federal Street.
 Dealer Name: Burton Paquin and Maurice Badger.
 Circa 1949.

 Old Dominion Motors, Pitt & Montgomery Sts., Alexandria, VA.
 Dealer Name: Jerry Slagle.
 Note a second location in Arlington that had been listed previously.
-Move mouse over picture to flip postcard over.
+Click here for more pictures and information.

 Hawkins Motor Co., 2501 Columbia Pike, Arlington, VA.

 Old Dominion Motors, North 10th & Irving Sts., Arlington, VA.
 See Alexandria, VA listing for other location.